 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include basic layout in particular respect of the kitchen/dining room and rear study/bedroom 2.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include general layout.